-Fawkes Cycles - run by Nigel and Mandy Bishop, a former cycling World Champion and an ambassador for this year’s World Championships in Yorkshire - think that cycling safely when the temperatures are low, especially when there's a risk of snow and ice, is of the utmost importance.
-To keep your family safe on the trails this winter, here is some helpful advice from them.
+This post is kindly sponsored by Fawkes Cycles Run by Nigel and Mandy Bishop, a former cycling World Champion and an ambassador for this year’s World Championships in Yorkshire who think that cycling safely when the temperatures are low, especially when there’s a risk of snow and ice, is of the utmost importance.
+To keep your family safe on the trails this winter here is some helpful advice from them.

 Family Cycling Safety for Winter

 Making sure your family is fully protected against the elements in the right clothing is essential.
 The correct amount of windproofing, waterproofing and thermal gear, will make sure your family cycling trips aren’t compromised by harsh weather conditions.

 You may be tempted to wrap up the kids in thermal fleece over their entire bodies, but you must be careful not to go overboard, as this can quickly make anyone overheat causing discomfort.
 The correct gloves, shoes and hats with keep your extremities toasty and warm, while the perfect amount of layers on the top and bottom of your body will keep you protected.
 If you’re unsure, stand outside for a bit in your clothes and see how you feel.
 Bear in mind that you will heat up once you get going.

 Check Your Tyres

 The tyres on your bike are like the shoes on your feet.
 You won’t get very far walking in the snow if your shoes are full of holes or haven’t got enough grip.
 It’s the same with your bike’s tyres.